As a world traveler, there is one thing I’ve come to hate more than anything in the world. Mosquitoes!

 Luckily, there are lots of techniques you can use to keep mosquitoes away and avoid mosquito bites when traveling…

-Wear mosquito repellent clothing to avoid mosquito bites
+Wear mosquito-repellent clothing to avoid mosquito bites

 I’ve been wearing Craghoppers adventure gear for years, and they are one of the best ways to keep mosquitoes from biting you.
+Whenever I think about how to keep mosquitoes away from me, I always turn to good-quality repellent clothing first.

 Craghoppers gear is tough, relatively affordable given the quality and will help keep mosquitoes away when traveling.
 Personally, I always travel with a couple of Craghoppers NosiLife shirts as they are comfortable, super stretchy, can be worn to formal functions and stop mosquito bites.
 I also always have two pairs of Craghoppers NosiLife trousers.